1. Digital Health Apps/Software

 1.1 Is it considered a “medical device” or a “product” to which liability can attach, and if so, under what regulations?

-Yes, digital health apps fall under the definition of “medical devices” under the Health Product Act (Cap.
-122D) (“HPA”) and the Health Products (Medical Devices) Regulations 2010 (“Medical Devices Regulations”), if they are software that are “intended by its manufacturer to be used, whether alone or in combination, by humans, for one or more of the specific purposes of:
+Yes, software within digital health apps may fall under the definition of “medical devices” under the Health Products Act 2007 (“HPA”) and the Health Products (Medical Devices) Regulations 2010 (“Medical Devices Regulations”), if they are software that are “intended by its manufacturer to be used, whether alone or in combination, for humans for one or more of the specific purposes of:

 • diagnosis, prevention, monitoring, treatment or alleviation of disease;